rails/spring/README.md

 sys     0m0.059s
 ```

 Writing `spring` before every command gets a bit tedious.
+It also
+doesn't work without `bundle exec` if you install your bundle with
+`bundle install --path` and don't have spring installed globally.
-Spring binstubs solve this:
+Binstubs solve this:

 ```
-$ spring binstub rake rails
+$ bundle exec spring binstub --all
 ```

-This will generate `bin/rake` and `bin/rails`.
+This will generate `bin/spring`, `bin/rake` and `bin/rails`.
 They
 replace any binstubs that you might already have in your `bin/`
 directory.
 Check them in to source control.